JAlexander94/Code-Quiz/README.md

 ## Tests

-Test the site by cliing on the start quiz button
+Test the site by clicking on the start quiz button